 Everyone’s a millionaire where promises are concerned.

 But … Who makes honest promises in this bold way, runs the risk of being unheard.
 Of not being noticed or taken seriously.
-At the end, a large volume of promises will be reduced to only a few that you can keep.
+In the end, a large volume of promises will be reduced to only a few that you can keep.
 But there is also an opportunity or chance to hold yourself to those promises and maintain a reputation that you are honest and keep your word.
 Few, however, are willing to follow this path.

 Do not give your word too quickly, so you do not break it; much better is to keep more than you promised.